sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/1000 - nlp-table.md

 title: "NLP Table"
 hidden: false
 ---
 Extracts a table based on your natural-language description of the data you want to extract.
+This method can extract tables that span multiple pages.

 For tips on authoring this method in Sensible Instruct, see [Table tips](doc:list-tips).